vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

 	user can copy licence to many devices but when online it will deatvicate licence for other devices

 ## Samples
-Create sample Shot.Licensing.Sample_Console
+Create sample samplesl.Sample_Console
-Create sample Shot.Licensing.Sample_Console_ServerLicenseFetch
+Create sample samplesl.Sample_Console_ServerLicenseFetch
-Create sample Shot.Licensing.Sample_Wpf
+Create sample samplesl.Sample_Wpf
-Create sample Shot.Licensing.Sample_Website
+Create sample samplesl.Sample_Website
-Create sample Shot.Licensing.Sample_Xamarin
+Create sample samplesl.Sample_Xamarin

 ## Server
 lincese server & client timeout setting, setting for httpClient timeout see balsamique license request email if user needs to re-fetch license email. send same email as for registration.
 Licencing use for API key that will have pairs what can sync get|post.
-The APi key is from licence ID possible use license API to retrieve an license again by email and sent an email then, use original request data
+The APi key is from licence ID possible use license API to retrieve an license again by email and sent an email then, use original request data add the the licensing dll from nuget after publish, cli too

 ## Server UI
 see teamcity licence for the UI